TISUnion/PrimeBackup/docs/config.md

 The jitter between 2 scheduled backup jobs

-The actual execution time for the next job will be shifted randomly with `[-jitter, +jitter]`
+The actual execution time for the next job will be shifted randomly with `[0, jitter]`

 Set it to `"0s"` for no jitter